 Now more than ever, we are thinking about child and adolescent mental health issues in the wake of the COVID-19 pandemic.
 Social emotional struggles often have an impact on children’s ability to learn.
 Students with social emotional struggles may resort to counterproductive coping strategies such as task avoidance, shut downs, meltdowns, and being the class clown.
 This seminar focuses on understanding different categories of social emotional needs (i.e. in particular worry and anxiety), understanding presenting issues that disrupt class performance, and will highlight real voices of students as they explain their experiences with social emotional challenges.

 Through hands-on tools and multimedia, participants will collaborate and explore ways to create structured and supportive classroom environments that set students with social emotional challenges up for success.

 This course is appropriate for educators at all grade levels.

-All necessary materials will be shared electronically.
+Please bring a laptop, as all necessary materials will be shared electronically.

 |July 23, 2021

 Over 98% of educators felt that their Outreach Summer Institute seminar provided them with strategies and tools that will help their students.